Become a Client

 Step Three

-If you spend time in our waiting room, you’ll find it quite comfortable.
+If you spend time in my waiting room, you’ll find it quite comfortable.
 Also all of the magazines are up to date!
 If someone comes with you, the waiting room is a quiet place for them to spend time - sometimes even to take a nap.
-There’s no TV.
+There’s no TV (on purpose).

-Our offices are also comfortable and quiet.
-It’s our job to provide a place of comfort and safety - a place apart from the “outside” world.
+This office is comfortable and quiet.
+It’s my job to provide a place of comfort and safety - a place apart from the “outside” world.